 Okay, now we’ve hyped up how great having the Instagram badge is – but what if you’ve requested verification several times, and for whatever reason, the Instagram moderators just don’t think your account merits a blue check?

-On the one hand, you can always wait until you or your brand become more newsworthy, and you’re starting to have fan pages and copycat accounts pop up.
+You can always wait until you or your brand become more newsworthy and start to have fan pages and copycat accounts pop up.
 In that case, you can always request verification from Instagram again, as long as it’s been at least 30 days since your last request.

-However, keep in mind that paid or promotional articles and news coverage will not count towards your account being considered newsworthy.
+However, remember that paid or promotional articles and news coverage will not count towards your account being considered newsworthy.

-First, you can link to your Instagram account on your company website and in your email signature.
-Adding a link to your official Instagram account on your website is a great way to make sure potential followers know it’s really you.
+First, you can link your Instagram account to your company website and email signature.
+Adding a link to your official Instagram account on your website is a great way to ensure potential followers know it’s you.

-Second, you can also link to your Instagram profile from your other social media accounts like Facebook or Twitter.
-Both of these methods mean anyone clicking that link to your Instagram profile will know it’s really you.
+Second, you can also link to your Instagram profile from other social media accounts like Facebook.
+These methods mean anyone clicking that link to your Instagram profile will know it’s you.

-While a lot of the Instagram accounts with the most followers are verified, you don’t need an Instagram badge to build a large and devoted follower base.
-All you need to do is make engaging posts, post them at the right times, and build a community around your brand.
+While many Instagram accounts with the most followers are verified, you don’t need an Instagram badge to build a large and devoted follower base.
+You need to make engaging posts, post them at the right times, and build a community around your brand.

 To improve your post engagement on Instagram, we recommend these 23 Tips to Massively Increase Instagram Engagement.